Astro Advent 2018 - Days 1 to 12

 Cosmic Halloween Tour

 Join me - if you dare! - on a Halloween astronomical tour.
 See a cosmic witch and cosmic ghosts, spiders and snakes, and a fiery skull.
-But you don't really have to be afraid.
-It's a virtual tour and all these things are interesting astronomical objects and a very long way away.
+And you don't really even have to be afraid.
+It's a virtual tour and all these things are interesting astronomical objects a very long way away.

 Valentine's Day is no assurance that love is in the air.
 Hearts and flowers aren't guaranteed to come your way.
 You may or may not get one of the billion valentine cards that are sent each year.
 But heart shapes are everywhere and anyone can admire them.
 Here is a cosmic selection.

 Cosmic White Christmas

 If you're dreaming of a white Christmas, the cosmos may have something of interest.
 How about deep snow on one of Saturn's moons, a gigantic Christmas tree whose lights are baby stars, a snowman on an asteroid, or an Einstein ring?